illinois-ceesd/mirgecom/doc/discretization.rst

 \b{n}$ act as an additional source of dissipation, which has a stabilizing effect on the numerics.

-The HLL numerical flux is implemented by :func:`~mirgecom.inviscid.inviscid_flux_hll` as follows:
+The HLL numerical flux is implemented by :func:`~mirgecom.inviscid.inviscid_facial_flux_hll` as follows:

 .. math::
    \b{h}_{e}(\b{Q}_h^+, \b{Q}^-_h;\b{n}) =